strengthening your core

 Because core muscles tend to respond to pain or injury by shutting down and don’t automatically begin working properly after the initial pain goes away, they should be trained differently than muscles you can see.
 Core muscles are trained with an emphasis on slow control, while muscles on the outside, those you can ‘see’, generally need stretching.
 Core muscle training should emphasize balance, control and smoothness.

 Exercises like traditional sit-ups work muscles you can ‘see’, which help very little in the prevention of back pain, rather than core muscles.
-We asked some of our providers and partners their favorite ways to strengthen the core:

 - Short 50–100m Sprints – This may not sound like a core exercise, but if done properly at about 85-90% max effort, you will be engaging your obliques during the run.

 - Intermediate/Advanced Plank with Push-Up – push up into a side plank.
 Holding a high plank, lower into a push-up.
 As you reach the top of the motion turn into a side plank alternating between the right and the left.
-Sequence is: push-up, right side plank, push-up, left side plank.
+The sequence is: push-up, right side plank, push-up, left side plank.
 Repeat!
 Do 20 push-ups with planks.

 - Circular Plank – Start in a plank position and hold your abs tight.
 Draw your right knee in, circle it clockwise, and then counterclockwise while keeping the rest of your body stationary.
 Aim for 5-10x per leg.

-- Swiss Ball Plank – Put your feet on a Swiss Ball, forearms on ground with your face towards the ground, tighten core area and hold this position as long as you can.
+- Swiss Ball Plank – Put your feet on a Swiss Ball, forearms on the ground with your face towards the ground, tighten core area and hold this position as long as you can.
 Do not arch your back.
 A variation is to put your forearms on the ball and your feet on the ground.

 - Supermans – Lie face-down on the floor with your legs together straight behind you; arms straight and extended above your head.
 As you hold your neck stationary and your limbs straight, lift your legs and arms toward the ceiling to form a slight curve in your back.
 It may feel awkward but this strengthens the back and core, and you will feel a stretch in the back.